A unified concept of the degree of ill-posedness for compact and non-compact linear operator equations in Hilbert spaces under the auspices of the spectral theorem: Introduction

 Let $T : \X \to \Y$ be a bounded and injective linear operator with range ${\rm ran}(T)$, which is mapping between infinite dimensional separable real Hilbert spaces $\X$ and $\Y$.
 In this study, we consider the operator equation

 that is ill-posed in correspondence with the fact that ${\ran}(T)$ is assumed to be a non-closed subset of $\Y$.
 In the seminal paper \cite{Nashed86}, the case of {\sl compact operators} $T$ well-studied in the literature was called {\sl ill-posedness of type~II}, and their strength of ill-posedness is clearly expressed by the decay rate of the singular values of $T$.
 The majority of occurring linear ill-posed problems (e.g., Fredhom and Volterra integral equations of first kind over some bounded domain in $\R^d$ as well as history match problems for the heat equation with homogeneous boundary conditions) belong to that type.
 Such problems with compact forward operators are extensively analyzed in the inverse problems literature, see e.g. \cite{h00,LS06,n86}.
 In the Hilbert space setting, the alternative {\sl ill-posedness of type~I} is characterized by {\sl non-compact operators} $T$ with non-closed range and arises for convolution operators on unbounded domains (see Subsection~\ref{sec:conop} below) as well as for Ces\`{a}ro operators (cf., e.g.,~\cite{Brown65,DFH24,KinHof24}) and in the context of the Hausdorff moment problem (see Subsection~\ref{sec:hausop} below).
-The absence of singular values makes the things more difficult for non-compact $T$.
-Therefore, it is our goal to make a suggestion for characterizing the nature of ill-posedness by means of spectral properties of the operator $T$ for both types of ill-posedness in a unified manner
+The absence of singular values makes the things more difficult for non-compact $T$. {Therefore, it is our goal to make a suggestion for classifying the strength of ill-posedness also for non-compact operators $T$ with non-closed range by means of their spectral properties.}